 Back in the 1970s and 1980s Memorex launched a series of advertisements featuring Ella Fitzgerald singing a note that shattered glass.
 Her singing was being recorded to a Memorex audio cassette.
 Whether she sang the note live or it was played back on Memorex, the glass still shattered.

 If a user, Hank, suddenly logs in at midnight on a Saturday night, is that really Hank?
 Or is it someone pretending to be Hank?
 More specifically, has someone compromised Hank’s credentials?
+Is it Hank or is it “anonymous”?
 How would you be able to tell?

 Let’s take a look at Hank’s peers – are any of his peers also logging into their systems around the same time?
 Perhaps the team is doing an upgrade off hours.
 You can look at activity logs for details.
 If yes, then this anomalous behavior would be acceptable given the context.
-Not all anomalous behavior is risky.
-What is Hank doing and is it risky?
-Or is this not even Hank at all?
+After all, not all anomalous behavior is risky.

 Context is Critical